The Royal Porftolio's Best Restaurants in Cape Town

 Please find The Royal Portfolio’s latest restaurant and bar recommendations.

 There were a few that didn’t quite make the Top 20, but which we thought worth mentioning.
+Chalk & Cork is a relaxed tapas restaurant on Kloof Street with a great wine list.
+They also have a pizza oven and serve cauliflower base pizzas for the carb conscious.
 Woodlands Eatery is a favourite among locals in Vredehoek and serves a delicious slow roast lamb pizza.
 Societi Bistro is a casual Italian/French bistro that serves a wonderful mushroom risotto – it has a great al fresco space for long summer lunches and is cosy inside by the fireplaces in winter.
 Mulberry & Prince is an interesting new addition to the Bree Street scene serving unusual flavour combinations in a stylish, modern dining room.
 And for those more interested in the wine than the food, try out Publik wine bar and Ash Restaurant in Heritage Square or nearby Bouchon.
-Aubergine is a stalwart of the Cape Town fine dining scene and has a seriously impressive wine list while Bistrot Bizerca is another favourite with locals and tourists alike.
+Aubergine is a stalwart of the Cape Town fine dining scene and has a seriously impressive wine list.

 Willoughby & Co is the ideal lunch spot for a day out at the V&A Waterfront.
 It’s in a shopping centre, the wine list is limited to Fairview wines and you’ll likely have to queue, but it’s still serving up some of the best sushi and other Japanese cuisine in town.
 Villa 47 on bustling Bree Street celebrates Mediterranean & Asian cuisine across three vibrant and trendy floors.